 Entering Existing Deposits

-You still enter a deposit charge by selecting Yes for Security Deposit and entering the deposit amount below.
+You still enter a deposit charge by selecting Yes for Security Deposit and entering the deposit amount below (if there is a security deposit already being held).

 (Optional) Click Show Advanced Options.
 This will bring up an extra field to enter the date of when the deposit was received.